ContinuousEngineeringProject/ContinuousEngineeringPlatform/.github/ISSUE_TEMPLATE.md

 If you're suggesting a change/improvement, tell us how it should work

-Feel free to use Given / Then / Then if that helps, but please add some plain-language context too
+Feel free to use Given / Then / When if that helps, but please add some plain-language context too

 ## Current Behavior